Mithgol/node-singlebyte/README.md

 A single-byte encoding means that each byte correspongs to a character.
 The value of a byte is always in the `0…255` range, and `encodingTable[i]` defines the character that corresponds to the `i` value of that byte.

 Each value of the `encodingTable` array is a number (a Unicode code of the corresponding character).
+If that code is outside of the `0…0x10FFFF` range, an error is thrown.

 The encodings defined in Node.js Buffer cannot be redefined.
+(When such an attempt is made, an error is thrown.)

 ### getEncodingTable(encodingName)